datasci611/bios611-projects-fall-2019-monicaeb/Project 3/README.md

 * The goal of this analysis is to help UMD, or anyone else interested in homelessness in the Triangle,

 #### Scripts
 * eda.ipynb contains exploratory analysis, data cleaning, and subsetting.
-The datasets created in eda.R populate the plots created in plots.ipynb.
+These datasets .
 * plots.R includes code to create and save plots used in the report and presentation.
 * report.Rmd is the Rmarkdown file used to